-Residents have also expressed that perceived overdevelopment in areas such as downtown and the waterfront is an issue.
+Residents have also expressed that perceived overdevelopment in areas such as the downtown, the waterfront, and other areas of the City is an issue.
 This issue has ramifications for traffic, with development a source of congestion in peak hours at some key intersections.
 It also places increasing demands on City services and infrastructure.